-Awards presented at the dinner
+Awards Presented at the Dinner:

 The Thurman Munson Award

-The Thurman Munson Award is presented annually for success and inspiration on the fields of play, and community spirit off the field.
+This award is presented annually for success and inspiration on the fields of play, and community spirit off the field.

 Over the years, Thurman Munson Award recipients have included some of the biggest names in sports, among them are Yogi Berra, Patrick Ewing, Muhammad Ali, Arthur Ashe, Jim Brown, Willis Reed, Julius “Dr. J” Erving, Willie Mays, Mariano Rivera, Bernie Williams, Kristi Yamaguchi, Nancy Lieberman, Katie Ledecky, Doc Gooden, and Hideki Matsui.
+View all former Thurman Munson Award Honorees.

 The M. Anthony Fisher Humanitarian Award

-The M. Anthony Fisher Humanitarian Award recognizes leadership in business and philanthropy, and is named to honor the memory of M. Anthony Fisher, a partner in Fisher Brothers and Co-Founder of AHRC NYC Foundation’s A Special Night for Special Children.
+This award recognizes leadership in business and philanthropy, and is named to honor the memory of M. Anthony Fisher, a partner in Fisher Brothers and Co-Founder of AHRC NYC Foundation’s A Special Night for Special Children.

 Past Humanitarian Award recipients have included Darcy Stacom, Chairman and Head of the NYC Capital Markets Group of CBRE; Gary M. Green, CEO of Alliance Sports and Alliance Building Services; Robert Scheinman, Principal, J.T.
 Magen & Company, Inc.; Richard Lomler, CEO and President-NY of Forest Electric Corp.; and Sandy Reis, Vice President of Vornado Realty Trust.